shanerowden/bbatch/README.md

 # bbatch
 This is the Basis for An Attempt to Make Big Batch Moves and Write Data on Some of My Files...
+**This Script Works But the Code is an Absolute Mess, I am Aware...**

 ## version 0.1